Treaty of Tuy

-The Treaty of Tuy (Tratado de Tuy; Tratado de Tui) was a treaty signed in Tuy, the Kingdom of León, in 1137 between the Count of Portugal, Afonso Henriques, and the King of León, Alfonso VII the Emperor.
+The Treaty of Tuy (Tratado de Tui; Tratado de Tui) was a treaty signed in Tui, the Kingdom of Galiza, in 1137 between the Count of Portugal, Afonso Henriques, and the King of Galiza and León, Alfonso VII the Emperor.
 It put an end to the Portuguese-Leonese War of 1130-1137.

 Afonso Henriques, knowing that Alfonso VII was occupied with the conflict with the King of Navarre, took advantage of this opportunity to invade Galicia with his army, taking Tuy, seizing some castles by betrayal and causing damage in the area.
 Later Alfonso VII was able to recover Tuy.

 The peace treaty was signed and witnessed by Paio Mendes, the Archbishop of Braga and the Primate of Portugal, for the Portuguese, and the bishops of Segovia, Tuy and Ourense for the Leonese side.
 The terms of the treaty were as follows: